Carolyn B. Heller is an award-winning Vancouver-based writer and storyteller, specializing in immersive cultural, culinary, and experiential travel.

 She’s also done content marketing work for several travel companies, including Airbnb and Hipcamp, and for Canadian tourism organizations.

-She's swapped fairy tales with a Druze family in the Golan Heights and shared okonomiyaki with a family in Tokyo; went ice-fishing in Nunavut and heli-hiking in British Columbia; studied Spanish in Ecuador and Costa Rica; and taken cooking lessons in many countries, including Vietnam, Grenada, Japan, Chile, and South Africa.
+She's swapped fairy tales with a Druze family in the Golan Heights and shared okonomiyaki with a family in Tokyo; went ice-fishing in Nunavut and heli-hiking in British Columbia; studied Spanish in Ecuador, Costa Rica, and Colombia; and taken cooking lessons in many countries, including Vietnam, Guatemala, Grenada, Japan, Chile, and South Africa.

 She speaks decent Spanish and French, and enough Mandarin Chinese to order dumplings and possibly buy a train ticket.